 There is little guidance available, however, for those starting out or for those who want to develop their skills.

-In researching our new course Running Writing Groups, I’ve put together this list of tips garnered from writing group facilitators with years of combined experience on how to build your confidence and skills, and keep your participants happy.
+In researching our new course Running Writing Workshops, I’ve put together this list of tips garnered from writing group facilitators with years of combined experience on how to build your confidence and skills, and keep your participants happy.

 Plan and prepare